Business Owner’s Policy Insurance

 Do I need additional General Liability insurance if I have a BOP?

-The liability coverage you get through a BOP with NEXT is the same amount of protection you would get from one of our standalone general liability policies.
+The liability coverage you get through a BOP is usually the same protection you get from a general liability insurance policy.

 There’s a lot to love about NEXT